 Over 400 million people around the world speak Spanish – which is why learning the language for yourself makes you a powerful asset to employers in an age of global opportunities.

 This course offers Spanish for all – from complete beginners to advanced speakers – and equips you to read, write and speak the language to an advanced level appropriate for the demands of today’s job market.
-You’ll also have the chance to acquire a critical awareness of the societies and cultures of Spain and Latin America, as well as transferable skills that can be applied in a number of professional and academic settings.
+You will also have the chance to acquire a critical awareness of the societies and cultures of Spain and Latin America, as well as transferrable skills that can be applied in a number of professional and academic settings.

-In order to truly immerse yourself in Spanish and Latin American culture, you’ll spend an extended period studying abroad in either Spain, Mexico, Chile or Argentina.
-This opportunity to refine your language skills will be bolstered by the research-led teaching you’ll enjoy in Stirling, where 97% of Spanish students say our course staff are good at explaining things (NSS 2017).
+In order to truly immerse yourself in Spanish and Latin American culture, you will spend an extended period studying abroad in either Spain, Mexico, Chile or Argentina.
+This opportunity to refine your language skills will be bolstered by the research-led teaching you will enjoy in Stirling.

 In semesters 1-4 you’ll take Spanish at either beginner or advanced level, plus two modules in other subjects, allowing you to develop your interests and practise your critical skills.
 The advanced course comprises tuition in written and spoken Spanish and Latin American cultures.
 Beginners focus exclusively in the first two semesters on developing their Spanish with a dedicated language course.